System setups • AIX 3.x • AIX 4.x • AS/400 • CUPS • HP3000 • HP9000 • Mac OS X • Mainframe • Linux • Sun Solaris • Sun

 - Enter the name of the new queue you wish to add and click Create.

 - Highlight the queue and choose Settings from the Queue menu.
-Add the action(s) necessary to produce your desired results.
+Then, add the action(s) necessary to produce your desired results.
 For instance, if you want to archive the file to disk, add Archive to disk.
 To print the documents, choose a Raw printer action.

 - Now add any transforms you require.
-Windows applications send complex print data, which can limit the number of useful transforms.
+Unfortunately, Windows applications send complex print data, often limiting the number of useful transforms.
 As a result, using transforms such as converting to PDF or removing PCL codes may not produce desirable results.

 Note: These instructions provide only a brief introduction on RPM configuration.
 For more detailed instructions, refer to the RPM manual.